lexma1412/lexma1412.github.io/_posts/2025-06-01-StateMachineinMatlab.md

     Else perform STATE_B During
 End
 ```
+Above pesudo code is always clearly as it is in case you are using MATLAB like C in stateflow, if you use flowchart or simulink state in stateflow, some notices should be awared, let discuss it later.
 A state machine manages many states, and one state can move to another when a specific condition is met; this is called a **state transition**.

 ## State machine in MATLAB Simulink